-Even though some existing cryptocurrencies and cryptographic tokens[2] have improved confirmation times, they are still unable to process essential transactions types such as authorization and completion, which makes their adoption by retail, hospitality, and convenience store industries impossible without using intermediaries - payment processors and gateways[3] - who fill the gap (Figure 2).
-However, the very existence of payment processor, which is typically a centralized commercial organization regulated by government and controlled by shareholders, as an element of cryptographic payment transaction contradicts the fundamental principles of cryptocurrencies and cryptographic tokens: decentralization, privacy, and independence.
+Even though some existing cryptocurrencies and cryptographic tokens[2] have improved confirmation times, they are still unable to process essential transactions types such as authorization and completion, which we believe makes their adoption by retail, hospitality, and convenience store industries impossible without using intermediaries - payment processors and gateways[3] - who fill the gap (Figure 2).
+However, the very existence of payment processors, which aretypically a centralized commercial organization regulated by government and controlled by shareholders, as an element of cryptographic payment transaction, contradicts some fundamental principles of cryptocurrencies and cryptographic tokens: decentralization, privacy, and independence.